riboviz/riboviz/docs/developer/style-guide.md

 For consistency with bash and other command-line tools, command-line parameters should be implemented as one, or both, of:

 * A single alphanumeric character prefixed by a hyphen.
 For example, `-v`, `-c 123`, `-s GATC`.
-* A kebab-case token i.e., all lower case and delimited by hyphens, not underscores, and prefixed by two hyphens.
+* A kebab-case token i.e., lower-case and delimited by hyphens, not underscores, and prefixed by two hyphens.
 For example, `--verbose`, `--control=123`, `--match-sequence=GATC`.

 ### Python command-line tools